telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 ##<a name="section1"></a>Introduction
 This document describes how `Sinfonier` can consume stored context information from [Orion](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker).

 The purpose is consuming information with `Sinfonier`. `Orion` has context information that could be useful, but we need a way to connect both elements.
-The use of `Cygnus` and `Kafka`, for traslate and storage the information in a data structure, show the the connection between `Orion` and `Sinfonier`.
+The use of `Cygnus` and `Kafka`, for traslate and storage the information in a data structure, show the connection between `Orion` and `Sinfonier`.

 [Top](#top)
 ##<a name="section2"></a>Architecture